chris-tela/chris-tela/README.md

 I’m currently building a [**Pokémon Nuzlocke Tracker**](https://github.com/chris-tela/nuzlocke-tracker), a tool that helps users track their progress in Nuzlocke runs.
 It features clean datasets for all main Pokémon games and will eventually support offline database saving for gameplay anywhere.

-Some of my other favorite projects include:
+Some of my other favourite projects include:
 - [**Credit Card Fraud Detector**](https://github.com/chris-tela/creditcard-fraud) – a machine learning model designed to identify fraudulent transactions.
 - [**NHL Wordle App**](https://github.com/chris-tela/nhlapi) – a fun twist on Wordle that challenges players to guess NHL players instead of words.